Intro

 Why another framework?

-Initially @0xCCF4 started the project to learn Nix in-depth, but since it has grown to a usable multi-host configuration framework.
+Initially @0xCCF4 started the project to learn Nix in-depth, but since it has grown into a usable multi-host configuration framework that is used on a daily basis.

 Getting Started